revathskumar/blog.revathskumar.com/_posts/2013-10-19-first-sip-of-es6-with-traceur.md

 }

 var c = new Calc();
-console.log(c.add(4,5));
+console.log(c.add(4,5)); // prints 9
 {% endhighlight %}

 Hooray!! it works!!

-Modules are not fully implemented on traceur, so until we need to use [ES6 Loader polyfill](https://github.com/ModuleLoader/es6-module-loader).
+Modules are not fully implemented on traceur, so until then, we need to use [ES6 Loader polyfill](https://github.com/ModuleLoader/es6-module-loader).

+## Using Command line

 If you want traceur to work on command line, You can install via npm.